amanikhalid/BackupSQL/BackupSQL.md

  - Regular upkeep is necessary.

  **A ticketing system that records each booking and transaction almost instantly is an example of a real-world scenario.**

+ **4.Copy-Only Backup**

+ Ad hoc backups that don't interfere with the backup sequence are known as copy-only backups.

+ It contains the entire database or transaction log, just like a complete backup, but it doesn't affect the differential base.

+ **Pros:**

+ - has no effect on the backup chain.

+ - secure for backups whenever needed.

+ **Cons:**

+ - Not suitable as a foundation for log or differential backups.

+ **Real-World Scenario: Make a backup before implementing a significant update to the hospital management system.**